cryptpad/blog/posts/open-letter-against-chat-control.md

 date: 2025-10-07
 author:
   - Mathilde Grünig
+  - David Benqué
 tags:
-- ethics
-- funding
-- privacy
-- press
-- security
-- social media
-- storage
 - chatcontrol
 summary: "European SMEs have united to direct a strong open letter to urge ministers of EU member states to oppose Chat Control and to defend privacy and a strong European tech industry."
 cover: /images/stop-chat-control.webp
 ---

+Today we are adding our signature (and that of our parent company XWiki) to a [new open letter](https://tuta.com/blog/open-letter-against-chat-control)  against the so-called "Chat Control" EU regulation.
+We thank our friends at Tuta for writing it.

-For years the CryptPad team and many other privacy advocates have been trying to shed light on the proposed EU regulation on Child Sexual Abuse (CSA): "Chat Control".
-Today, the Danish presidency is pushing forward to have it pass, few European countries are opposing it.
+For years the CryptPad team and many other privacy advocates have been voicing their opposition to the proposed EU regulation on Child Sexual Abuse (CSA), also known as "Chat Control".
 This policy would extend to providers of encrypted platforms (like CryptPad) through a practice known as [client-side scanning](https://www.internetsociety.org/resources/doc/2020/fact-sheet-client-side-scanning/).
 In this approach, encrypted platform providers are expected to deploy code to your device which will access and use your encryption keys against you, analyzing your private content and reporting back to the provider if it matches a set of rules defined by a government agency.
 All of this would be applied indiscriminantly with no need for a court order or reasonable suspicion.

-We were [writing about it back in May 2022](https://blog.cryptpad.org/2022/05/19/against-chatcontrol/), and nothing really changed since then.
-See the [Fight Chat Control website](https://fightchatcontrol.eu/) to be updated on the latest developments and how to fight this bad policy.
+We started [writing about this back in May 2022](https://blog.cryptpad.org/2022/05/19/against-chatcontrol/), and nothing has really changed since then.
+See the [Fight Chat Control website](https://fightchatcontrol.eu/) to be updated on how to take action against this policy in your EU country, and to follow the latest developments.

 ![Stop Chat Control! poster, blue background with a tall person in the background, a camera instead of the head, looking at someone's computer from behind their shoulder](/images/stop-chat-control.webp)